1.2 CBT Format & Scaled Scoring

 "I need 70% to pass."No fixed percentage; a scaled criterion cut decides pass/fail.

-"Harder forms need more right answers."Scaling equates forms so the standard stays constant.
+"Harder forms need more right answers."Equating holds the standard constant across forms.

 "Blanks are safer than wrong guesses."No penalty for guessing; never leave a blank.

-"I get a numeric score."NCEES reports pass/fail, with a diagnostic breakdown only if you fail.
+"I get a numeric score."NCEES reports pass/fail, with a topic diagnostic only on a fail.

 What the ~65% pass rate means

-Across recent NCEES reporting windows, the first-time-taker pass rate for FE Electrical and Computer has been roughly 65% (treat this as approximate; NCEES updates it periodically).
-Repeat-taker rates run lower, which tells you most candidates who pass do so on the first attempt.
+Across recent NCEES reporting windows, the first-time-taker pass rate for FE Electrical and Computer has been roughly 65% (treat this as approximate; NCEES updates it periodically and rates vary by source).
+Repeat-taker rates run lower, which tells you most candidates who pass do so on the first attempt and that retakes are harder, not easier.
 The takeaway is not that the exam is easy — it is that disciplined, Handbook-based preparation is what separates a first-time pass from a retake.
+Aim to enter the exam over-prepared on the high-weight areas so the cut score is comfortably below your real performance.

 Test Your Knowledge